The major in Science Management requires a minimum of 18 courses, distributed as follows:

 Options include either a 2-semester Team Master’s Project (TMP) or a 1- or 2-semester thesis in biology, chemistry, or physics.
+All students, including those participating in TMP, must enroll in the appropriate Keck Science thesis course.
 For further information, see Senior Thesis in Science, below.

-All majors must complete a sequence with a minimum of five courses.
-Representative examples are listed below, although students may also construct their own sequence in consultation with the Science Management advisor.
+All majors must complete an area of concentration track with a minimum of five courses.
+Representative examples are listed below, although students may also construct their own track in consultation with the Science Management advisor.

-At least 2 courses in this sequence must have an associated laboratory component.
+At least 2 courses in this track must have an associated laboratory component.

 Courses must be selected from 3 of the 5 fields list below.
 Please note that some of these courses have prerequisites outside of the GE/Core program of this major.

 - ANTH002 PZ - Introduction to Sociocultural Anthropology

 - CHLT153 PZ - Rural and Urban Social Movements

 - ONT 101 PZ - Critical Community Studies

 - PHIL155 SC - Ethics of the Beginning and End of Life